Medical expert of the article

 Meningoencephalitic stage

-After a few months or years in the vast majority of patients, the African trypanosomiasis (sleeping sickness) disease passes into the second phase, which is characterized by CNS damage.
-Trypanosomes cross the blood-brain barrier and penetrate the central nervous system, concentrating in the frontal lobes of the cerebral hemispheres, the variola bridge and the medulla oblongata, which is accompanied by the expansion of the ventricles of the brain, edema of the brain tissue, thickening of the gyri and the development of clinical symptoms of meningoencephalitis and leptomeningitis.
-There is perivascular infiltration around the blood vessels, swelling and degeneration of their walls.
+After several months or years, the vast majority of patients develop African trypanosomiasis (sleeping sickness) into the second phase, which is characterized by damage to the central nervous system.
+Trypanosomes overcome the blood-brain barrier and penetrate the central nervous system, concentrating in the frontal lobes of the cerebral hemispheres, the pons and the medulla oblongata, which is accompanied by enlargement of the cerebral ventricles, swelling of the brain tissue, thickening of the convolutions and the development of clinical symptoms of meningoencephalitis and leptomeningitis.
+Perivascular infiltration around the blood vessels, swelling and degeneration of their walls are observed.

-The most typical symptoms of African trypanosomiasis (sleeping sickness) in the second stage of the disease: increasing drowsiness, which occurs mainly during the day, while night sleep is often intermittent and restless.
+The most characteristic symptoms of African trypanosomiasis (sleeping sickness) in the second stage of the disease are: increasing drowsiness, which occurs mainly during the day, while night sleep is often intermittent and restless.
 Drowsiness is so pronounced that the patient can fall asleep even while eating.
-Gradually grow and progress neuropsychiatric disorders.
-When walking, the patient drags his legs, his expression sullen, his lower lip hangs, saliva drips from his mouth.
-The patient loses all interest in the environment, slowly, reluctantly answers questions, complains of a headache.
-Violation of mental status is accompanied by the development of manic or depressive states.
-There are tremors of the tongue, hands, feet, fibrillar twitching of the muscles of the face, fingers, indistinct speech, ataxic gait.
-Pressure on the palm causes the appearance of acute pain shortly after its termination (Kerandel's symptom).
+Neuropsychiatric disorders gradually increase and progress.
+When walking, the patient drags his feet, his facial expression is sullen, the lower lip hangs down, drooling comes from the mouth.
+The patient loses all interest in the surroundings, answers questions slowly and reluctantly, complains of headache.
+Impaired mental status is accompanied by the development of manic or depressive states.
+Tremor of the tongue, arms, legs, fibrillary twitching of the muscles of the face, fingers, slurred speech, ataxic gait appear.
+Pressure on the palms causes acute pain soon after it stops (Kerandel's symptom).
 Later, convulsions occur, followed by paralysis.

 Rhodesian form of African trypanosomiasis

-The Rhodesian form is similar in many respects to the Gambian form of African trypanosomiasis, but it is a zoonosis.
+The Rhodesian form is in many ways similar to the Gambian form of African trypanosomiasis, but is a zoonosis.

 Causes and biology

-The causative agent is T. Rhodesiense, by morphology it is close to T. Gambiense.
-The main masters of T. Rhodesiense are various species of antelope, as well as cattle, goats, sheep and less often man.
+The causative agent is T. rhodesiense, which is morphologically similar to T. Gambiense.
+The main hosts of T. rhodesiense are various species of antelope, as well as cattle, goats, sheep, and, less commonly, humans.

-The main vectors of the Rhodesian form are the tsetse flies of the group "morsitans" (S. Morsitans, G. Pallides, etc.).
-They live in savannas and savannah forests, are more photophilous and less hygrophilous than species of "palpalis", are more zoophilic and more likely to attack large ungulates and small warthogs than humans.
+The main carriers of the Rhodesian form are tsetse flies of the "morsitans" group (C. morsitans, G. Pallides, etc.).
+They live in savannas and savannah forests, are more photophilous and less moisture-loving than the "palpalis" species, are more zoophilic and more willing to attack large ungulates and small warthogs than people.

 Epidemiology

-The reservoirs of Tryponasoma rhodesiense in nature are various species of antelopes and other ungulates.
-In some cases, an additional reservoir may be cattle.
+The reservoirs of Tryponasoma rhodesiense in nature are various species of antelope and other ungulates.
+In some cases, cattle may be an additional reservoir.

-The zoonotic form of the sleeping sickness is common in the plain savannah, in contrast to the anthroponous, gravitating to river valleys.
-In the natural conditions of the savannah, T. Rhodesiense circulates along the chain: the antelope-the tsetse-antelope fly, without human participation.
-A person becomes infected episodically when visiting enzootic foci.
-Relative rarity of infection of humans in the wild is also promoted by the pronounced zoophilia of the transporter, as a result of which tsetse flies of these species reluctantly attack humans.
-In these conditions, representatives of certain professions are caught - hunters, fishermen, travelers, servicemen.
-Men are ill more often than women and children.
+The zoonotic form of sleeping sickness is common in the plain savanna, unlike the anthroponotic form, which tends to river valleys.
+In natural savanna conditions, T. rhodesiense circulates in the chain: antelope - tsetse fly - antelope, without human participation.
+Humans become infected episodically when visiting enzootic foci.
+The relative rarity of human infection in the wild is also facilitated by the pronounced zoophilia of the carrier, as a result of which tsetse flies of these species are reluctant to attack humans.
+In these conditions, representatives of certain professions become ill - hunters, fishermen, travelers, military personnel.
+Men become ill much more often than women and children.

-With the agricultural development of the territory and the appearance of a permanent population, the sleeping sickness becomes endemic and the person is included in the cycle.
-In this case, the circulation of T. Rhodesiense can be carried out already along such a chain: antelope-tsetse fly-man-tsetse fly-man.
+With agricultural development of the territory and the appearance of a permanent population, sleeping sickness becomes endemic and humans are included in the cycle.
+In this case, the circulation of T. rhodesiense can be carried out according to the following chain: antelope - tsetse fly - human - tsetse fly - human.

-It was shown that in a number of cases the transmission of sleeping sickness can be accomplished by tsetse flies mechanically, without passing a multi-day development cycle in the carrier.
-Such cases are possible during interrupted bloodsucking, when the carrier begins to drink the blood of a sick animal or person, and then flies and bites a healthy person or animal.
+It has been shown that in some cases the transmission of sleeping sickness can be carried out mechanically by tsetse flies, without going through a multi-day development cycle in the carrier.
+Such cases are possible during interrupted bloodsucking, when the carrier begins to drink the blood of a sick animal or person, and then flies over and bites a healthy person or animal.

 Symptoms

-Symptoms of Rhodesian-type sleeping sickness are characterized by a more acute and severe course.
-The incubation period with it is shorter than with the Gambian form, and is 1-2 weeks.
+Symptoms of the Rhodesian type of sleeping sickness are more acute and severe.
+The incubation period is shorter than that of the Gambian form, and is 1-2 weeks.

-At the site of the bite, there is a primary affect - "trypanosomal chancre" - in the form of a furuncle, which disappears in a few days, leaving a small scar sometimes.
+At the site of the bite, a primary affect appears - "trypanosomal chancre" - in the form of a furuncle, which disappears after a few days, sometimes leaving a small scar.
 Trypanosomal chancre is not observed in all patients, more often in Europeans than in Africans.
-During the development of chancre, or a few days after its appearance, the parasite appears in the blood, and this is associated with the onset of the febrile period.
-The fever is irregular, accompanied by a high temperature rise, a headache.
-Death of patients in the absence of treatment often occurs in 9-12 months.
-The hemolymphatic phase of invasion is poorly expressed.
-In all patients, trypanosomes are found in the blood, in many patients - in the cerebrospinal fluid.
+During the development of the chancre or a few days after its appearance, the parasite appears in the blood, and this is associated with the onset of a febrile period.
+The fever is irregular, accompanied by a high rise in temperature, headache.
+Death of patients in the absence of treatment often occurs after 9-12 months.
+The hemolymphatic phase of the invasion is weakly expressed.
+Trypanosomes are found in the blood of all patients, in the cerebrospinal fluid of many.

 Diagnostics

-Diagnosis is carried out in the same way as in the Gambian form.
+Diagnosis is the same as for the Gambian form.

 Treatment

-Treatment is carried out by suramin and melarsoprol.
+Treatment is carried out with suramin and melarsoprol.

-Prevention and control measures are the same as in the Gambian form.
+Prevention and control measures are the same as for the Gambian form.

 Diagnosis of African trypanosomiasis (sleeping sickness)

-The clinical symptoms of African trypanosomiasis (sleeping sickness) are the basis for a preliminary diagnosis of "sleeping sickness", but an undeniable confirmation of the diagnosis of sleeping sickness is the detection of T. Gambiense in laboratory parasitological studies.
+Clinical symptoms of African trypanosomiasis (sleeping sickness) are the basis for a preliminary diagnosis of "sleeping sickness", however, irrefutable confirmation of the diagnosis of sleeping sickness is the detection of T. gambiense in laboratory parasitological studies.

 Treatment of African trypanosomiasis (sleeping sickness)

-Treatment of African trypanosomiasis (sleeping sickness) in the first stage of development of the Gambian form of trypanosomiasis consists in the use of pentamidine (pentamidine isothionate) - aromatic diamidine.
-The drug is administered intramuscularly at a dose of 4 mg / kg / day daily or every other day.
+Treatment of African trypanosomiasis (sleeping sickness) in the first stage of development of the Gambian form of trypanosomiasis consists of using pentamidine (pentamidine isothionate) - an aromatic diamidine.
+The drug is administered intramuscularly at a dose of 4 mg/kg/day daily or every other day.
 The course of treatment is 7-10 days.

-It is often used combined treatment of African trypanosomiasis (sleeping sickness) with pentamidine (4 mg / kg intramuscularly 2 days) or suramin (2-3 days in a rising dose of 5-10-20 mg / kg) followed by melarsoprol (1,2-3, 6 mg / kg / day drip) - 3 three-day cycles with weekly interruptions.
+Often, a combination treatment of African trypanosomiasis (sleeping sickness) is used with pentamidine (4 mg/kg intramuscularly for 2 days) or suramin (2-3 days in increasing doses of 5-10-20 mg/kg) followed by the administration of melarsoprol (1.2-3.6 mg/kg per day intravenously by drip) - 3 three-day cycles with weekly breaks.

-There is information about the circulation of melarprofil resistant strains of T. Gambiense in Uganda.
+There is evidence of the circulation of melarsoprol-resistant strains of T. gambiense in Uganda.

 Eflornithine is effective for the treatment of all stages of Gambian trypanosomiasis.
-The drug is injected / drip, slowly, every 6 hours for 14 days.
-A single dose for adults is 100 mg / kg In the treatment of eflornithine, the development of anemia, leukopenia, thrombocytopenia, convulsions, edema of the face, anorexia.
+The drug is administered intravenously by drip, slowly, every 6 hours for 14 days.
+A single dose for adults is 100 mg / kg.
+When treating with eflornithine, anemia, leukopenia, thrombocytopenia, seizures, facial edema, anorexia may develop.

-The Gambian form of trypanosomiasis is predominantly anthroponose.
-The main source of infestation is a person, additional - a pig.
-These species of flies are shade-loving, active during the daytime.
-They live in thickets of vegetation along the banks of rivers and streams in a number of areas of West and Central Africa.
-The tsetse fly is viviparous, the female lays the only larva directly to the surface of the soil, into the crevices, under the roots of the trees.
-The larva immediately gets into the soil and turns into a pupa in 5 hours.
-The appearance of the adult occurs 3-4 weeks after pupation.
-The adult female lives 3-6 months; for all her life she lays 6-12 larvae.
+The Gambian form of trypanosomiasis is predominantly an anthroponosis.
+The main source of invasion is humans, and an additional source is pigs.
+These species of flies are shade-loving and active during daylight hours.
+They live in thickets of vegetation along the banks of rivers and streams in a number of regions of West and Central Africa.
+Tsetse flies are viviparous, the female lays a single larva directly on the surface of the soil, in crevices, under the roots of trees.
+The larva immediately burrows into the soil and turns into a pupa after 5 hours.
+The imago emerges 3-4 weeks after pupation.
+An adult female lives 3-6 months; during her entire life, she lays 6-12 larvae.

-The epidemic significance of a particular species of tsetse flies is determined primarily by the degree of their contact with a person.
-The most anthropophilous species is G. Palpalis.
-It often concentrates near villages and flies into them, attacking a person outside the premises.
-However, most often tsetse flies of this and other species attack in natural landscapes, therefore hunters, fishermen, road builders, loggers, etc. Are most at risk of infection by these pathogens.
+The epidemic significance of a particular tsetse fly species is determined primarily by the degree of their contact with humans.
+The most anthropophilic species is G. palpalis.
+It often concentrates near villages and flies into them, attacking humans outdoors.
+However, tsetse flies of this and other species most often attack in natural landscapes, so hunters, fishermen, road builders, lumberjacks, etc. are most at risk of infection with these pathogens.

-One bite of an infected fly is enough to make a person fall ill with sleeping sickness, since the minimal invasive dose of trypanosomes is 300-400 parasites, and the fly with saliva for one bite gives them about 400 thousand.
-The patient becomes a source of infestation from about the 10th day after infection and remains during the entire period of the disease, even during remission and the absence of clinical manifestations.
+One bite of an infected fly is enough for a person to become ill with sleeping sickness, since the minimum invasive dose of trypanosomes is 300-400 parasites, and a fly with saliva releases about 400 thousand of them in one bite.
+The patient becomes a source of invasion from about the 10th day after infection and remains so throughout the entire period of the disease, even during the period of remission and the absence of clinical manifestations.

-Theoretically, it is possible to mechanically introduce trypanosomes into the bloodstream of blood-sucking arthropods with additional repeated bloodsucking of the sick person, since on the proboscis of flies, flies, mosquitoes, bedbugs and other arthropods, pathogens remain viable for several hours.
-Infection can also occur with blood transfusions or with insufficient sterilization of syringes during injections.
-The Gambian form of trypanosomiasis occurs in the form of foci in West and Central Africa between 150 s.
-W. And 180 S.
+Theoretically, mechanical introduction of trypanosomes into human blood by blood-sucking arthropods is possible during additional repeated blood-sucking of a sick person, since pathogens remain viable for several hours on the proboscis of flies, horseflies, mosquitoes, bedbugs and other arthropods.
+Infection can also occur during blood transfusions or with insufficient sterilization of syringes during injections.
+The Gambian form of trypanosomiasis occurs in foci in West and Central Africa between 150 N and 180 S.

-Mortality from trypanosomiasis in Congo in the middle of the last century was about 24%, and in Gabon - 27.7%, so trypanosomiasis for countries of tropical Africa presents serious economic and social problems.
+The mortality rate from trypanosomiasis in Congo in the middle of the last century was about 24%, and in Gabon - 27.7%, so trypanosomiasis represents a serious economic and social problem for the countries of tropical Africa.

 The incidence is seasonal.
-The peak comes in the dry season of the year, when tsetse flies concentrate around the remaining reservoirs that are not dried up, which are intensively used by the population for household needs.
+The peak occurs during the dry season of the year, when tsetse flies concentrate near the remaining water bodies that have not dried up and are intensively used by the population for economic needs.

-How is sleeping sickness prevented, or African trypanosomiasis?
+How is sleeping sickness, or African trypanosomiasis, prevented?

-The complex of measures for improving the foci of sleeping sickness includes the identification and treatment of African trypanosomiasis (sleeping sickness), public and individual prophylaxis of the population, vector control.
-Serological examination is of primary importance, especially for people at risk (hunters, loggers, road builders, etc.).
-The examination should be conducted at least 2 times a year (before the season and after the season of greatest danger of infection).
+The complex of measures for improving the health of foci of sleeping sickness includes the detection and treatment of African trypanosomiasis (sleeping sickness), public and individual prevention of the population, and the fight against carriers.
+Serological examination is important, especially for people belonging to the risk group (hunters, loggers, road builders, etc.).
+The examination should be carried out at least twice a year (before and after the season of greatest risk of infection).